borbware/unity-basics-course/unity-cookbook/UI.md

 * you have to change the Anchor presets
 * *Inspector > Rect Transform > the square*
   * Pressing down ***Shift+Alt*** exposes additional options

+# UI exercise 1

+Continue the Exercise 3 from Collision.
+Create a counter for the collected items that sits on the top left corner of the screen.